lsigut/EC_workflow/README.md

 The proposed workflow allows to process eddy covariance data with single processing chain consisting of four stages:

 1.  **Quality control (QC):** load the EddyPro output and gap-filled meteorological data and apply automated tests and filters implemented in [openeddy](https://github.com/lsigut/openeddy) to quality check fluxes of momentum (Tau), sensible (H) and latent heat (LE) and net ecosystem exchange (NEE).
 Export documentation of applied QC and produce the outputs needed in next steps.
-QC workflow is placed in `.\Level 2\Quality checking\`.
+QC workflow is placed at `.\Level 2\Quality checking\` of expected folder structure described below.

 2.  **Storage:** under development.
 Currently it only plots monthly means of daily courses for all storage fluxes using [REddyProc](https://github.com/bgctw/REddyProc).
+These storage fluxes are computed by discrete (one point) approach with EddyPro.
 The plan is to include processing of temperature, RH and CO2 profiles and computation of storage fluxes with support for 1 Hz measurements.
 Storage workflow is placed in `.\Level 2\Storage flux\`.

 3.  **Gap-filling and flux partitioning (GF & FP):** combine utilities of [REddyProc](https://github.com/bgctw/REddyProc) and [openeddy](https://github.com/lsigut/openeddy) to gap-fill (H, LE, NEE), partition (NEE) and visualize (H, LE, NEE) fluxes.
 The setup allows to change and document some processing options in an organized way.
 Computation of bootstrapped friction velocity threshold is included.
 GF & FP workflow is placed in `.\Level 3\Gap-filling\REddyProc\`.